 Bridger has exhibited in group exhibitions including participatory creation of Reciprocidad Andinaan art project for Miami's Creative Time Summit.
-Before becoming an artist, Bridger worked in technology roles for twenty years including ownership of a small graphic design and web business.
-He also served in the U.S. Navy as an avionics technician that led to writing and design in the airport consulting field.
-The economic recession in 2008 initiated a career transition where Bridger's vast technological expertise informs his art practice and becomes direct subject matter within his work.
+Before becoming an artist, Bridger worked in technology roles for twenty years including ownership of a business providing graphic design, web, and technical support.
+After high-school, Bridger served in the U.S. Navy as an avionics technician that led to writing and design in the airport consulting field.
+The 2008 economic recession initiated a career transition where Bridger's vast technological expertise informs his art practice and has become direct subject matter within his work.
 His paintings interrogate the recursion within our constructed hyperreal metaverse.
 A metaverse where precarious environmental, social, and political conditions subjugate humanity via our commodity driven existence.
 Last summer, Bridger filmed and documented an adjustable aluminum stretcher-bar system he developed for artists.
 Subsequently, he published the work as an educational resource and written guide that included a video tutorial with 3D modeling and animations.
 The assets were donated to SCAD and the larger art community via FloridaStretchers.org.
-Bridger continues to work on his M.F.A. degree, thesis, and a solo exhibition for 2020.
-He recently completed a final M.F.A. candidacy review, subsequently sharing a Sample MFA Work (2016-19) video.
-Bridger completed numerous works throughout 2019 while the latest highlights metaverse absurdity in Pair of Dise (2019-20).
-Spanning thirty-one oil on canvas panels and covering a space of 50ft by 20ft, Pair of Dise will be highlighted in Bridger's 2020 thesis exhibition.
+Bridger completed numerous works throughout the past year, while the latest highlights metaverse absurdity in Pair of Dise (2019-20)—a work presented in his recent M.F.A.Thesis Exhibition: Metaverse Gaze.
+In July, Bridger finalized his written M.F.A. thesis: Externalities of the Metaverse Gaze, subsequently graduating in August.
+Within the thesis, Bridger articulated the conceptual notion of a metaverse artform—an auto-exhibiting emergent amalgam that transcends the digital and physical art object, enfranchising an experience mediated by the device.

 I adore art—especially drawing and painting!
 My interests and skills range from abstract to representational including conceptual and life-study.